neuropsychology/NeuroKit/studies/complexity_benchmark/README.md

 ## Discussion

-As complexity science grows in size and application, a systematic approach to compare their “performance” becomes necessary to increase the clarity and structure of the field.
-The word *performance* is here to be understood in a relative sense, as any such endeavor faces the “hard problem” of complexity science.
-The fact that indices are sensitive to specific objective properties of a signal that we consider part of over-arching concepts such as “complex” and “chaotic”, though it is unclear how these high-level concepts transfer back, in a top-down fashion, into a combination of lower-level features, such as short-term vs. long-term variability, auto-correlation, information, randomness, and so on.
+As the span and application of complexity science grows, a systematic approach to compare their “performance” becomes necessary to reinforcethe clarity and structure of the field.
+The term *performance* is here to be understood in a relative sense, as any such endeavor faces the “hard problem” of complexity science: various objective properties of signals (e.g., short-term vs. long-term variability, auto-correlation, information, randomness, Namdari & Li, 2019; Xiong et al., 2017) participate in forming together over-arching concepts such as “complex” and “chaotic”.
+Indices that are sensitive to some of these objective properties are thus conceptually linked through these over-arching framework.
+However, it remains unclear how these high-level concepts transfer back, in a top-down fashion, into a combination of lower-level features.
 As such, it is conceptually complicated to benchmark complexity measures against “objectively” complex vs. non-complex signals.
-In other words, we know that different characteristics can contribute to the “complexity” of a signal, but there is not a one-to-one correspondence between the latter and the former.
+In other words, we know that different objective signal characteristics can contribute to the “complexity” of a signal, but there is not a one-to-one correspondence between the latter and the former.

-This explains the choice of the paradigm used in the present study, in which we generated different types of signals to which we systematically added different types and amount of perturbations.
-However, we did not seek at measuring how complexity indices can discriminate between these features or systems, nor did we attempt at mimicking real-life signals or scenarios.
+To circumvent the aforementioned consideration, we adopted a paradigm where we generated different types of signals to which we systematically added distinct types - and amount - of perturbations.
+It is to note that we did not seek at measuring how complexity indices can discriminate between these signal types, nor did we attempt at mimicking real-life signals or scenarios.
 The goal was instead to generate enough variability to reliably map the relationships between the indices.

-The plurality of underlying components of empirical complexity (what is measured by complexity indices) seems to be confirmed by our results, showing that complexity indices vary in their sensitivity to various orthogonal latent dimensions.
-One of the limitation of the current study has to do with the limited possibilities of interpretation of these underlying dimensions, and future studies are needed to investigate and discuss them in greater depth.
+Our results empirical confirm the plurality of underlying components of complexity (although it is here defined somewhat circularly as what is measured by complexity indices), and more importantly show that complexity indices vary in their sensitivity to various orthogonal latent dimensions.
+However, the limited possibilities of interpretation of these dimensions is a limitation of the present investigation, and future studies are needed to investigate and discuss them in greater depth (for instance, by modulating specific properties of signals and measuring their impact on these latent dimensions).

+Taking into account the increasing role of complexity science as a field and the sheer number of complexity indices already published, our study aimed at empirically map the relationship between various indices and provide useful information to guide future researchers in their selection.
 Indices that were highlighted as encapsulating information about different underlying dimensions at a relatively low computational cost include *ShanEn (D)*, *MSWPEn*, *CWPEn*, *FuzzyMSEn*, *AttEn*, *NLDFD*, *Hjorth*, *MFDFA (Width)*, *MFDFA (Max)*, *MFDFA (Mean)*, *SVDEn*, *MFDFA (Increment)*.
 These indices might be complimentary in offering a comprehensive profile of the complexity of a time series.
-Future studies are needed to analyze the nature of the dominant sensitivities of different groups of indices, so that results can be more easily interpreted and integrated into new studies and novel theories.
+Moving forward, future studies are needed to validate, analyze and interpret the nature of the dominant sensitivities of indices groups, so that studies results can be more easily interpreted and integrated into new research and novel theories.

 ## References